iskaligithub/iskaligithub/README.md

 - 👋 Hi, I’m @iskaligithub
-- 👀 I’m interested in Cybersecurity and Database Developer jobs
+- 👀 I’m interested in Python and Database jobs with SQL and Oracle.
-- 🌱 I’m currently learning Accounting and Cybersecurity
+- 🌱 I’m currently learning Python and SQL/Oracle
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 You can call me at 314-814-0745 or email me at meriiskali2@gmail.com